psibean/typeorm-provider/README.md

 If the provided key matches one of the keys in the defaultData the passed value will overwrite the default.

-It otherwise works the same as the other providers, the only difference is isntead of taking the actual model / entity, it takes the repository instead.
+It otherwise works the same as the other providers, the only difference is instead of taking the actual model / entity, it takes the repository instead.